 my background

-My childhood was at times very tough, and I’m happy to share this with young audiences, as publishing and writing is still dominated by people from very privileged backgrounds.
+My childhood was at times very tough, and I’m happy to share this with young audiences when they ask, because sadly publishing and writing is still dominated by people from very privileged backgrounds.
 This Bookseller article is a good summary of the issues.
 I want to show young people and others from disadvantaged backgrounds that it’s possible to break into science, science writing and writing for children, and that our voices and talents matter.
-I grew up in a low income, single-parent family and attended five state schools in Devon and Oxfordshire, doing A Levels in Biology, Chemistry, Maths and Physics before winning a place to study science at the University of Oxford, where I studied Engineering Science and then Human Sciences.
+I grew up in a low income, one-parent family and attended five different state schools in Devon and Oxfordshire.
+I did A Levels in Biology, Chemistry, Maths and Physics before winning a place to study science at the University of Oxford, where I studied Human Sciences.

-While I struggled with the culture shock at first (it was dominated by privately educated students at the time, as publishing still is today) I became very involved in student journalism, rose to Deputy Editor of the student newspaper and discovered a love of writing.
-After university I didn’t have a clear idea of what to do next, as my family didn’t know people in professional jobs, and I couldn’t afford to do the unpaid internships necessary to break into journalism at the time.
+While I struggled with the culture shock at university, I was lucky to go to a college (Mansfield) that had a much higher proportion of state-school pupils than the rest of the university.
+I found my people by getting involved in student journalism, rising to Deputy Editor of the student newspaper and discovering a love of writing.
+After university I didn’t have a clear idea of what to do next.
+My family didn’t know people in professional jobs, and I couldn’t afford to do the unpaid internships necessary to break into journalism at the time.
 But over the next decade I gradually found my way into a career that combines my two loves – science and writing!

 Publishing can still feel a tough industry to be in, but my childhood gave me two things that have helped me make a success of it – a tough skin and an absolute determination to prove myself and do my mum proud.
 One of my favourite editors described me as ‘relentlessly enthusiastic’ – basically I just refuse to give up!
 That’s my top piece of advice to other writers.